rhel-labs/learn-katacoda/imagebuilder/step2.md

 ![Web Console Login](/rhel-labs/scenarios/imagebuilder/assets/Web-console-login.png)

 >**NOTE:** Problems accessing the Web Console or logging in?
-Try popping the Web Console page into a stand alone window by clicking this icon:
+Try popping the Web Console page into a stand alone window by clicking this icon on the Web Console tab in the lab interface:

 ![Web Console Login](/rhel-labs/scenarios/imagebuilder/assets/pop-out.png)